EvernodeXRPL/hpcore/README.md

 1. Refer to the Wiki for instructions on running Hot Pocket.

 ## FlatBuffers message definitions
 If you update flatbuffers message definitions, you need to run the flatbuffers code generator to update the stubs.
-You need to have flatbuffers cli tool installed for this.

-`sudo snap install flatbuffers --edge`

 Example: When you make a change to `p2pmsg_content.fbc` defnition file, you need to run this: